Pottery of ancient Cyprus

 The pottery of ancient Cyprus starts during the Neolithic period.

-Throughout the ages, Cypriot ceramics demonstrate many connections with cultures from around the Mediterranean.
+Cypriot ceramics demonstrate many connections with cultures from around the Mediterranean.
 During the Early and Middle Bronze Ages, it is especially imaginative in shape and decoration.
 There are also many early terracotta figurines that were produced depicting female figures.

 The typo-chronology of Cypriot pottery for the Iron Age was established by Einar Gjerstad based on material excavated by the Swedish Cyprus Expedition.
-Gjerstad divided the Iron Age into three periods, the Cypro-Geometric (1050-750 BC), the Cypro-Archaic (750-480 BC) and the Cypro-Classical (480-310 BC), which are in turn subdivided, the CG I-III, the CA I-II and the CC I-II, each period corresponds to one pottery Type, with a total of seven, Types I-VII.
+Gjerstad divided the Iron Age into three periods, the Cypro-Geometric (1050–750 BC), the Cypro-Archaic (750–480 BC) and the Cypro-Classical (480–310 BC), which are in turn subdivided;CG I–III, CA I–II and CC I–II.
+Each period corresponds to one pottery type, with a total of seven, Types I–VII.
 The exact dates of the chronology of Gjerstad have been slightly revised following more current research.
 The typochronology is explained in his main work Swedish Cyprus Expedition IV, 2.
 The Cypro-geometric, Cypro-archaic and Cypro-classical Periods (1948) with further remarks made in the article Pottery Types, Cypro-Geometric to Cypro-Classical (1960).

 Neolithic Age

-The earliest widely used ceramics during the 5th millennium BC are of the Dark Faced Burnished Ware type.
+The earliest widely used ceramics during the 5th millennium BC are of the dark faced burnished ware type.
 This ceramic technique was followed by the following techniques: